 But unlike the Morec, the Lectron charger is rated all the way to 40 amps.
 This is the maximum electric current you could possibly draw from the wall with a NEMA 14-50 receptacle.
 Anything more powerful will need to be hardwired directly into the circuit breaker.

-Durability of the enclosure and connectors seems good enough to take some abuse and wear and tear out on the road.
-The weakest point for long-term durability is likely in the joints connecting the cord to the enclosure.
-There is a 1 year warranty included, for what its worth.
+The durability of the enclosure and connectors seems good enough to take some abuse and wear and tear out on the road.
+The weakest point for long-term durability is likely in the rubber joints connecting the cord to the enclosure.
+There is a 1-year warranty included, for what it’s worth.

 There are no buttons or switchable modes on this Lectron EV charger.
 It is always in the 40 amp mode without any ability to restrict to a lower amperage setting.
 This means that if your circuit can not supply 40 amps, you will need to remember to set a limit inside your car.
 This is a potential safety issue, and a deal breaker for users with 30 amp circuits, for example.
 Those users should look for a charger that is rated for 24 amps (80% of circuit breaker capacity), or a charger with switchable amp modes.